|

 Fortunately, this stigma has faded and veneering has become one of the top interests among woodworkers.
 This is largely due the costs and scarcity of exotic wood.
 However, there's no denying that veneering techniques have become much more mainstream.
 The processes which were once considered to belong to an exclusive group of craftsman, are now readily available on the Internet, at the library, and through woodworking classes.

 Veneer adhesives have improved by leaps and bounds too.
 By the late 70's, veneer adhesives had been nearly perfected.
-No earth-shattering improvements have been made since then but several tweaks have been introduced by companies such as Borden and Franklin to make these glues more affordable, durable, and easy to use.
+No earth-shattering improvements have been made since then but several tweaks have been introduced to make these veneer glues more affordable, durable, and easy to use.

 It's All In The Grain